Hai Pham's story

 "I was so impressed with the care I received at OHSU," McCallum says.
 "I made a promise to myself that when I recovered from my transplant I was going to work for the OHSU Knight Cancer Institute and join the fight against cancer."

 Today, McCallum coordinates clinical trials for the prostate cancer research team at the Knight Cancer Institute and says it's a dream come true.

 "The data we gather on these trials helps us better understand the disease and paves the way for future therapies and treatments," he says.
 "I can't think of a better reason to get out of bed in the morning."

 Sharing "The Good Ship OHSU"

 Suse Skinner lit up the room with her smile, positivity and humor.
 A breast cancer survivor, she went on to battle acute myeloid leukemia.
 In August 2016, she was admitted to OHSU, where she underwent 24/7 chemotherapy for six days followed by six weeks of recovery.
-Skinner wrote and performed the song, "The Good Ship OHSU" to show her gratitude to everyone on her care team: the nurses; Dr. Uma Borate and Dr. Rachel Cook; the cafeteria staff; and the people who kept her room "comfortable and clean."
+Skinner wrote and performed the song, "The Good Ship OHSU" to show her gratitude to everyone on her care team, including nurses, Dr. Rachel Cook, the cafeteria staff and the people who kept her room "comfortable and clean."
 Read more and watch KPTV coverage.